-Easterseals of the Birmingham Area will be the one non-profit organization:
+Easterseals of the Birmingham Area is a non-profit organization and …

-- Recognized throughout the Birmingham Area for the quality of its services by all people touched by the organization.
+- Is recognized throughout the Birmingham Area for the quality of its services by all people touched by the organization.

-- With the most committed, capable, and giving volunteers and staff of any charitable organization in Birmingham.
+- Has the most committed, capable, and giving volunteers and staff of any charitable organization in Birmingham.

-- Known for its unified sense of purpose and its seamless network of services for children and adults with disabilities or other special needs, their families, and their communities.
+- Is known for its unified sense of purpose and its seamless network of services for children and adults with disabilities or other special needs, their families, and their communities.

-- Strengthening the public’s belief, commitment, and financial support of its mission.
+- Works to strengthen the public’s belief, commitment, and financial support of its mission.